-The Group's net debt increased to \$15.6m at 30 June 2020, up from \$9.4m at 30 June 2019, with an increase in gearing to 27%, up from 21% at the end of last year.
+The Group's net debt increased to \$8.6m at 30 June 2022, up from \$7.4m at 30 June 2021, with a decrease in gearing to 12%, down from 13% at the end of last year.

-In January 2020, Bisalloy Steel Group Limited and Bisalloy Steels Pty Limited renewed the existing trade finance facility, invoice finance facility and two year bank bill business facility with Westpac Banking Corporation.
-The trade finance facility was increased from \$6 million to \$9 million, the invoice financing facility was increased from \$10 million to \$12 million and the bank bill facility was increased to \$7 million.
-The total limit of these facilities is \$28 million, up from \$22 million in 2019.
+Bisalloy Steel Group Limited and Bisalloy Steels Pty Limited have the following facilities in place with Westpac Banking Corporation: a trade finance facility of \$9 million, an invoice finance facility of \$12 million, a two-year bank bill business facility of \$6 million and a premium finance facility of \$0.49 million.
+The total limit of these facilities is \$27.4 million.

-The Group has IDR 44.5b revolver facilities (previously IDR 1b and USD\$3m) as well as a USD\$500k Letter of Credit facility available to its Indonesian based subsidiary.
-The USD revolver facilities were converted into IDR facilities in April 2020 in order to reduce exposure against foreign exchange movements.
+The Group has IDR 44.5b revolver facilities as well as a USD \$0.5m Letter of Credit facility available to its Indonesian based subsidiary.